commerce-agent/cap/docs/specification.md

 #### 5.4.1. `aicp:checkout`
 *   **Skill ID:** `aicp:checkout`
-*   **Purpose:** Initiates the checkout process for the current cart\'s contents.
-For `draft-01`, this involves preparing the order and providing information for hand-off to the merchant\'s payment system.
+*   **Purpose:** Initiates the checkout process for the current cart's contents.
+For `draft-01`, this involves preparing the order and providing information for hand-off to the merchant's payment system.
 *   **Input Parameters:** *(Placeholder: To be detailed - potentially a cart identifier or session context)*
 *   **Result Artifact:** *(Placeholder: To be detailed - typically an order ID and a redirect URL or instructions for payment hand-off)*
 *   **Specific Error Conditions:** *(Placeholder: To be detailed, e.g., cart_empty, checkout_preconditions_not_met)*